RichieHakim/ROICaT/README.md

 ### 0. Requirements
 - [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)<br>
 - GCC >= 5.4.0, ideally == 9.2.0.
 Google how to do this on your operating system.
 For unix/linux: check with `gcc --version`.<br>
-- For GPU support, you just need a CUDA compatible NVIDIA GPU and the relevant drivers.
+- For GPU support, you just need a CUDA compatible NVIDIA GPU and the relevant [drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us).
+There is no need to download CUDA or CUDNN as PyTorch takes care of this during the installation.
 Using a GPU is not required, but can increase speeds 2-20x depending on the GPU and your data.
 See https://developer.nvidia.com/cuda-gpus for a list of compatible GPUs.
 - On some Linux servers (like Harvard's O2 server), you may need to load modules instead of installing.
 To load conda, gcc, try: `module load conda3/latest gcc/9.2.0` or similar.<br>

 ### 1. Clone the repo